GrahamJamesKeane/UberSaw/README.md

 Alternatively, you can [rebuild](https://korgnts1beginnersguide.wordpress.com/2021/07/06/compiling-and-loading-our-first-custom-project-the-waves-demo/) the project.
 To do so, clone either [version 1.0](https://github.com/GrahamJamesKeane/UberSaw/tree/main/ubersaw_v1.0) or [version 1.1](https://github.com/GrahamJamesKeane/UberSaw/tree/main/ubersaw_v1.1) and run the Makefile via MSYS (Windows 10).
 I have provided [tutorials](https://korgnts1beginnersguide.wordpress.com/setting-up-the-development-environment/) on the set-up and use of the various tools you'll need to do this on the project website.

 ## Other Platforms
 This oscillator was designed specifically for the Nu:Tekt NTS-1.

-The program has been tested on the Minilogue XD, and while the program functions its behaviour is not as intended.
-Based on this I currently recommend that this program only be used on the NTS-1 Nu:Tekt.
+Version 1.0 was tested on the Minilogue and while the program functions its behaviour is not as intended.
+This version is untested on the Prologue.

+Version 1.1 is untested on both the Minilogue XD and Prologue.